Natalie Katsou

 Staff details

-I have recently launched my post-doc research combining theatre studies and law.
-My PhD thesis 'Spectral figures in Contemporary Greek theatre from the 1975 Regime Change (Metapolitefsi) until 2020' completed at the National and Kapodistrian University of Athens combines contemporary continental philosophy, performance philosophy and theory, drama and theatre studies and dramaturgy.
-As a practitioner, I am working on practice-led research, mainly in contemporary opera and musical theatre, devising, new writing, and ensemble practice.
-My papers promote the discussion between academic analysis and practice, including the use of elements (ex. water) on stage, the perception of space, the theatre of the future including virtual realms, the work of international practitioners and approaches to training and education.
+Natalie Katsou is a lecturer in Theatre and Performance and in Law, a theatre director and a writer.
+She recently launched her interdisciplinary post-doctoral research in Theatre and Performance and Law focusing on Refuge and Asylum Seeking in the UK and in Greece.
+Her PhD thesis 'Spectral figures in Contemporary Greek theatre from the 1975 Regime Change (Metapolitefsi) until 2020' combines contemporary continental philosophy, performance philosophy and theory, drama and theatre studies and dramaturgy.
+As a practitioner, she works on practice-led research, in contemporary opera and musical theatre, devising, new writing, and ensemble.
+Her research promotes the discussion between academic analysis and practice, space and heterotopias, presence, trauma and works of mourning, intermedial practice, embodied practice and social change.
 For more info: https://nataliekatsou.com/ and https://goldsmiths.academia.edu/NatalieKatsou

 Academic qualifications

-• MFA (Master of Fine Arts) in Theatre Directing at East 15 Acting School, University of Essex, under the Minotis Scholarship by the Cultural Foundation 2012
+• MFA (Master of Fine Arts) in Theatre Directing at East 15 Acting School, University of Essex, under the Minotis Scholarship by MIET 2012

 • BA Theatre Studies Degree at National and Kapodestrian University of Athens (Distinction) 2010